 - Dedicated local users in organizations with an external authentication provider

 - Code42 console access

 - Users in organizations that authenticate with an external authentication provider who are not specifically defined as a local user

-- The Code42 app installed on user devices
+- The Code42 agent installed on user devices

 - Any existing multi-factor authentication mechanisms managed by your external authentication provider